Photography

 For this reason, a lens hood is a necessary accessory in your photographic arsenal.

-An added benefit to a lens hood is that it acts as a barrier between a nasty fall and your precious camera lens.
+An added benefit to a lens hood is that it is a barrier between a nasty fall and your precious camera lens.

 As you probably already know, a decent camera lens is a steep investment.